Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Complex Burgers Equation

+In the rest of this paper, we assume that $H^*$ admits an extension to time $\mathfrak{t}'$.
+By slight abusing of notations, we denote the extended height function, its liquid region, arctic boundary and complex slope as $H^*, \fL(\fD'), \fA(\fD')$ and $f^*$.
+Thanks to Item (a) and (c) in the third statement of \Cref{xhh},

-See \cite[Lemma 3.2]{AH2}.
-Since there is no horizontal tangency location along the arctic boundary $\fA(\fD')$, the slope of the tangent line at every point along this arctic boundary is bounded away from $0$.
-By \eqref{e:slope}, it follows that $f_t^*(x)$ is bounded away from $-1$, and
+We recall the relation between the slope of the arctic boundary and the complex slope from \eqref{e:slope}.
+Thanks to Item (b) in the third statement of \Cref{xhh}, there is no horizontal tangency location (slope equals $0$) along the arctic boundary $\fA(\fD')$.
+Thus, the slope of the tangent line at every point along this arctic boundary is bounded away from $0$.
+Thus it follows that $f_t^*(x)$ is bounded away from $-1$, and

 which will be used repeatedly in this section.